GeekyAnts/nativebase-docs/docs/next/progress.md

 import { ComponentTheme } from '../src/components';

-`Progress` is used to display the progress status for a task that takes a long time or consists of several steps.
+`Progress` helps show the progress status for a time-consuming task that consists of several steps.

 ```jsx isShowcase
 import React from "react";